Lou Macari: Scotland

-Macari won two Scotland Under 23 caps in early 1972, before making his debut for the full Scottish national team in May 1972 against Wales.
+Macari won two Scotland Under 23 caps in early 1972, before making his debut for the full Scotland national team in May 1972 against Wales.
 He was a member of the Scotland squad for the 1978 World Cup tournament in Argentina.
 However, he attracted widespread criticism when it emerged that he had led complaints that the £20,000 bonuses the players would receive if they won the World Cup were too low, then made extra money by selling stories to the press about the disarray and tensions within the Scottish camp.
 As it turned out, the Scotland team lost their first match to Peru, and drew with Iran.
 They beat the Netherlands 3–2 but this was insufficient to proceed in the tournament and the Scotland squad returned home without qualifying for the knock-out stage.
 Macari and his team-mates did not receive the bonuses which were the subject of contention.
 He won a total of 24 senior caps, scoring five international goals.